We're an affiliate

 When the dog continues to snarl by exposing their front teeth, this is a sign that they are ready to protect and defend themselves.

 This is a clear message from your Golden Retriever, telling you to ‘back off or I will use these teeth’.
+This reactive behavior can make Golden Retrievers to be well-trained as decent guard dogs.

 When an aggrieved Goldie uses their teeth on you in response to a provocation, this severe aggressive behavior should be addressed immediately.